cbcaio/integer_saas/README.md

 - I know enough of React to make a simple UI but I didn't find the time to do it
 - I was not sure if API Key meant the access token or it was an api key + access token, so I added an api key using api gateway and implemented authentication on the application with the access token.
+- Did not setup Route 53, I did not have a domain under my name or a certificate

 ### Other information about your submission that you feel it's important that we know if applicable.